3-24/commit-message-suggestion/README.md

 # Commit Message Suggestion

+## Dataset

+For all repositories in CodeSearchNet, we collected their diff and commit message. `dataset_generation/Dataset Generation.ipynb` shows the overall process of dataset collection and tokenization.

 ## Model

 Model for commit message suggestion from code diffs.
-It is using pointer generator network architecture refering [Get to the Point: Summarization with Pointer-Generator Networks](https://research.google/pubs/pub46111/) and [PyTorch implementations](https://github.com/jiminsun/pointer-generator).
+It is using pointer generator network architecture refering [Get to the Point: Summarization with Pointer-Generator Networks](https://research.google/pubs/pub46111/) and [its PyTorch implementations](https://github.com/jiminsun/pointer-generator).